trustoverip/ctwg-terminology-governance-guide/spec/header.md

 ## RFC 2119
 The Internet Engineering Task Force (IETF) is a large open international community of network designers, operators, vendors, and researchers concerned with the evolution of the Internet architecture and to ensure maximal efficiency in operation.
 IETF has been operating since the advent of the Internet using a Request for Comments (RFC) to convey “current best practice” to those organizations seeking its guidance for conformance purposes.

 The IETF uses RFC 2119 to define keywords for use in RFC documents; these keywords are used to signify applicability requirements.
-ToIP has adapted the IETF RFC 2119 for use in the <name of this document>, and therefore its applicable use in ToIP-compliant governance frameworks.
+ToIP has adapted the IETF RFC 2119 for use in the Terminology Specification Guide, and therefore its applicable use in ToIP-compliant governance frameworks.

 The RFC 2119 keyword definitions and interpretation have been adopted.
 Those users who follow these guidelines SHOULD incorporate the following phrase near the beginning of their document:
         The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.